18 Feb 2021 by Olga Brighton

-We know you may not have travelled during 2020.
-With holidays abroad currently banned for many in the UK and tough travel restrictions across much of the EU, why consider Travel Insurance now?
+We know you may not have travelled during the past 12 months.
+With trips abroad from the UK and EU still being subject to certain Covid requirements, why would you consider Travel Insurance now?
 Surprisingly, it could be a good time to buy Annual Travel Insurance.
 Read on to find out why.

 The Airline and Travel industry were undoubtedly among the hardest hit during 2020 and they are keen to come back fighting in 2021.
-Many are offering deals and discounts to tempt summer bookings so it’s a good time to check what’s available for your future trip.
+Many are offering deals and discounts to tempt last minute summer bookings so it’s a good time to check what’s available for your trip.
 You must comply with your local Government travel restrictions and regulations and don’t attempt to book a holiday for travel during a ban.
-It’s best to minimize the risk of your travel provider cancelling because of Covid by opting for a travel date as far ahead as you possibly can.
+It’s best to minimize the risk of your travel provider cancelling because of Covid by opting for a flexible cancellation deal and a travel date as far ahead as you possibly can.
 Also take into consideration other factors such as current messaging from your Government about booking future trips, as well as your own personal situation.

-If you are an independent traveller and fancy somewhere in Europe, maybe a cooler trip to Scandinavia, or sun soaked stay in Southern Europe, try flight comparison sites such as Skyscanner, Kayak, Expedia, Opodo and Momondo to check advanced booking deals.
+If you are an independent traveller and fancy somewhere in Europe, keep an eye on countries categoriased as lowest riks by your Government.
+It will minimise the Covid related prep and testing you may need before, after and during travel.
+Perhaps a cool trip to Scandinavia, or sun soaked stay in Southern Europe.
+Try flight comparison sites such as Skyscanner, Kayak, Expedia, Opodo and Momondo to check availabilty and advanced booking deals.

-When travel restrictions ease its likely you’ll be itching to catch up on your missed holidays, that’s why it’s worth considering Annual Multi Trip Travel Insurance.
+As travel restrictions ease its likely you’ll be itching to catch up on your missed holidays and that’s why it’s worth considering Annual Multi Trip Travel Insurance.
 If you take two or more trips abroad a year it usually works out a lot cheaper.
-And you have the added bonus that your insurance is sorted for the next 12 months, so it’s one less thing to remember for your next trip.
-You also protect any trips that you may already have booked for the next 12 months and lock in today’s price for the next year.
+You have the added bonus that your insurance is sorted for the next 12 months, so it’s one less thing to remember for your next trip.
+You also protect any trips that you already have booked for the next 12 months and lock in today’s price for the next year.

 Read more: Coronavirus Travel Insurance